tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 data minimization to avoid collecting more than needed.
-In that regard, you can check [the `CookieConsent` response](#requesting-a-consent) to see how accurately data is stored but minimized, like the `AnnonymousIpv4` that avoids storing the full IP address while still being serviceable.
+In that regard, you can check [the `CookieConsent` response](#requesting-a-consent) to see how accurately data is stored but minimized, like the `AnnonymousIpv4` that avoids storing the full IP address while still serviceable.
+As said, the next release effort will also apply data minimization to the `Geolocation` type.

 One more challenge is to keep the reference of the information provided to the user at that moment, that is, the cookie banner info and the cookie and privacy